The Mummy (1999 film): Development

-Romero returned to the project in 1994 with a vision of a zombie-style horror film similar to Night of the Living Dead, but which also relied heavily upon elements of tragic romance and ambivalence of identity.
-Romero completed a draft in October 1994, co-written with Ormsby and Sayles, that revolved around female archaeologist Helen Grover and her discovery of the tomb of Imhotep, an Egyptian general who lived in the time of Ramesses II.
+Romero returned to the project seven years later in 1994 with a vision of a zombie-style horror film similar to Night of the Living Dead (1968), but which also relied heavily upon elements of tragic romance and ambivalence of identity.
+Romero completed a draft in October 1994, co-written with Ormsby and Sayles, that revolved around a female archaeologist named Helen Grover and her discovery of the tomb of Imhotep, an Egyptian general who lived in the time of Ramesses II.
 Unfolding in a nameless American city in modern times, events are set into motion when Imhotep inadvertently awakens as a result of his body having been exposed to rays from an MRI scan in a high-tech forensic archaeology lab.
 Helen finds herself drawn into a tentative relationship with Imhotep while also experiencing clairvoyant flashbacks to a previous life in the Nineteenth Dynasty of Egypt as a priestess of Isis.
 Summoning mystical powers through incantation, Imhotep later resurrects the mummy of Karis, a loyal slave.
 Karis embarks on a vengeful rampage against the grave robbers of his tomb.
 Romero's script was considered too dark and violent by Jacks and the studio, who wanted a more accessible picture.
-Romero was unable to extricate himself from another contract he had in negotiation with MGM, and so his involvement with the film was severed and the development of an entirely new script was commissioned.
+Romero was unable to extricate himself from another contract he had in negotiation with MGM and so his involvement with the film was severed and the development of an entirely new script was commissioned.

 Garris returned in 1995, developing a script that combined elements of the 1932 film and 1942's The Mummy's Tomb.
 This draft was a period piece awash in Egyptian art-inspired Art Deco, but the vision once again proved too expensive for the studio and was discarded for a modern setting.
 While the project came close to entering production, Universal was sold to Seagram.
 Sheinberg chose to produce The Mummy through his independent company and write a new script.
-Unable to find a suitable high-profile writer and director (Wes Craven was offered but turned it down) the project unraveled again, and Garris left the project for the second time.
+Unable to find a suitable high-profile writer and director (Wes Craven was offered, but he turned it down) the project unraveled again and Garris left the project for the second time.